This was last updated on February 6, 2014 at 10:26PM PST

 The Haas Undergraduate Blog is a platform dedicated to providing an “insider perspective” into life as a student at Haas.
 It aims to serve as a valuable resource for Haas alumni, as well as current, non-major, incoming, and prospective Haas undergraduates, who are interested in learning about the culture and current happenings in the prestigious business program.

 The Haas Blog is recruiting for new members to join our team.
-Bloggers do not have to be experienced, but should be one who enjoys writing short blog posts about Haas-related topics that they feel enthusiastic about.
+Bloggers do not have to be experienced, but should enjoy writing short blog posts about Haas-related topics that they feel enthusiastic about.
 Authors have freedom and flexibility to choose whatever subjects to write about as long as they commit to publishing at least one article per month.

 Visit our recruitment page for more information.